 LON (Local Operating Network)-An intelligent control network developed by Echelon Corporation that facilitates communication between a group of devices that sense, monitor, communicate, and control.
+Long Term Evolution (LTE) / 4G-A cellular network type, offering superior data transfer speeds than its predecessor, 3G.
+Portable devices can now access data at high-speed broadband speeds through LTE.

 LonTalk®-A communication protocol originally developed by Echelon Corporation, used for interoperable communications in LonWorks and LonMark LANs and as a carrier LAN for BACnet.
-The LonTalk protocol implements the entire seven layers of the OSI model using a mixture of hardware and firmware on a required device known as a Neuron chip developed by Echelon.
+The LonTalk protocol implements the OSI model using a mixture of hardware and firmware on a required device known as a Neuron chip developed by Echelon.

-LonWorks-The collective hardware and software technology developed by Echelon to provide an off-the-shelf, peer-to-peer networking technology platform for designing and implementing interoperable control networks.
+- LonWorks-The collective hardware and software technology developed by Echelon to provide an off-theshelf, peer-to-peer networking technology platform for designing and implementing interoperable control networks. - Louvers-A series of baffles used to direct air flow, prevent rain from entering an intake or vent, or shield a light source from direct view. - Low Emissivity Windows-Windows with special coatings that transmit most of the sun's light but block heat radiation from passing through.

-- Louvers-A series of baffles used to direct air flow, prevent rain from entering an intake or vent, or shield a light source from direct view. - Low Emissivity Windows-Windows with special coatings that transmit most of the sun's light but block heat radiation from passing through. - Low Voltage-Wiring or other electrical devices using 30 volts or less.
-Low-voltage control devices usually function on 24 VAC.
+- Low Voltage-Wiring or other electrical devices using 30 volts or less.
+Lowvoltage control devices usually function on 24 VAC.
 Contrast with Line Voltage. - Lumens-A measure of the perceived power of light, the unit for luminous flux in the International System of Units.
-Luminous flux differs from radiant flux (the measure of the total power of light emitted) since luminous flux is adjusted to represent the sensitivity of the human eye. - Lumenaire-A complete lighting unit consisting of a lamp (or lamps) with the housing designed to distribute the light, mount and protect the lamp, and connect it to the power supply.
+Luminous flux differs from radiant flux (the measure of the total power of light emitted) since luminous flux is adjusted to represent the sensitivity of the human eye. - Lumenaire-A complete lighting unit consisting of a lamp (or lamps) with the housing designed to distribute the light, mount and protect the lamp, and connect it to the power supply. - Lux-A unit of measure equal to one lumen per square meter.